transprime-research/arrayed/README.md

     ->sum(); // returns an integer, we cannot chain
 ```

-You can still work on the result (if its an array'ed value) by passing a closure/callable function to `result()` method:
+You can work on a result (if its an array'ed value) by passing a closure/callable function to `result()` method:

 ```php
 arrayed(['a' => 'name', 'b' => 'age'])